 It could be a tool used for promotions, and communication among a community.
-Graffete have positives influences on people. should not be considered vandalism On the other hand, some would argue spraying point on public streets is unickless and that people should be charged for vandalism.
-Some people would agree with the "Broken Window" theory, " Policing eater began leaning towards the "broken window" theory, which orgues that if petty crime like graffiti is visibly ignored, suggesting general reglect, et could enspire more serious offenses " (Text 2, lines 12-14).
-If crime like graffete was not stopped, Then it would leave the cremeral follows deeling rebellious and lead them to more trouble, also, if no one stopped it then more people would do it.
-However, it's not criminals that vandaline, it is artests looking to express themselves and make a difference.
-It would not cause more crime because it's harmless, and not even a crime in the grist place also it is very expensive to somove.
-Every year billions were spent, "Souttle Public Utilities spent about 1 million last year on graffiti enforcement, removal, education, and outreach (Text 2, lines 15-16).
-Ushy spend so much when the inforcement doesn't even wolk? no matter the effort, people well continue with street art nonerous artists have their work coping the streets, and some of it could be used to make a difference in the world.
-Its a way for people to express themselves and to show what they're good at.
+Graffete have positives influences on people.
+Therefore, it should not be considered vondalism On the other hand, some would argue spraying paint on public streets is uneckless and that people should be charged for vandalism.
+Some people would and agree with the "Broken Window" theory, " Policing eater began leaning towards the "broken window" theory, which orgues that if petty crime like graffiti is visibly ignored, suggesting general reglect, et could enspire more serious offenses " (Text 2, lines 12-14].
+IB crime like graffite was not stopped, Then it would leave the cremenal fatting deeling rebellious and lead them to more trouble, also, igno one stopped it then more people would do it.
+However, it's not criminals that vandaling, it is artests looking to express themsolves and make a difference.
+It would not cause more came because it's harmless, and not even a crime in the grist place. also, it is very expensive to remove.
+Every year hillions were spent, "Spattle Public Utilities spent about \$ 1 million last year on graffiti enforcement, removal, education, and outreach (Text 2, lines 15-16).
+Why spend so much when the inforcement doesn't over wolk? no matter the effort, people well continue with street art.